jpedro/jpedro.github.io/stuff.md

 If we didn't get bored we would just happily continue do whatever we did.
 We would still leave in caves.
 Happily.
 But no.

-Our brains demands incoming information to the point of [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth), desperately compensating for the lack of stimuli.
+Our brains crave incoming information to the point of [even turning paranoid](https://www.bbc.com/future/article/20170526-inside-the-quietest-place-on-earth), desperately compensating for the lack of it.
 It's a marvel!

 All this to say, **we need more boredom**.
-Our societies barely allow room for this.
+Our societies don't allow muich room for this.
 Everyone seems too busy all the time.
-Hard to reach that the magical moment where the brain starts to see patterns we missed (whether they are real or immaginary is another topic).
+Hard to reach that magical moment where the brain starts to see patterns we missed (whether they are real or immaginary is another topic).

 Students in schools that have no homework perform better.
 Companies with